succinctlabs/sp1/audits/kalos.md

 # Findings

-## 1. [Critical] `poseidon2/external` is allows memory write at arbitrary location, and hash value is also underconstrained
+## 1. [Critical] `poseidon2/external` allows memory write at arbitrary location, and hash value is also underconstrained

 `Poseidon2Chip` evaluates the Poseidon2 hash in-circuit, with SBOX $x^7$, 8 external rounds and 13 internal rounds.
 There are several underconstrains in the codebase which lead to a break of soundness of the hash function evaluation and the memory state in general.